autrainer/autrainer/docs/source/usage/cli_reference.rst

 :ref:`inference <cli_inference>`,
 and :ref:`postprocessing <cli_postprocessing>`.

-In addition to the CLI, `autrainer` provides an :ref:`CLI wrapper <cli_wrapper>` to manage configurations, data, training, inference, and postprocessing programmatically with the same functionality as the CLI.
+In addition to the CLI, `autrainer` provides a :ref:`CLI wrapper <cli_wrapper>` to manage configurations, data, training, inference, and postprocessing programmatically with the same functionality as the CLI.

 .. _cli_autrainer: